-Valmet continues to focus on improving profitability through various actions, in e.g. sales process management, project management and project execution, in procurement and quality, as well as in technology and R&D. Also, the modernization of the ERP platform will, once finalized, contribute to profitability improvement.
+Valmet continues to focus on improving profitability through various actions in e.g. sales process management, project management and project execution, in procurement and quality, as well as in technology and R&D.

 To improve sales process management, Valmet is focusing on key account management and analyzing the customers’ share of wallet.
 Valmet is targeting market share improvement at key customers and adding focus on sales training.
-Valmet has also launched ‘Valmet Way to Serve’ – a shift towards more unified and customer oriented services.
+Valmet has also launched ‘Valmet Way to Serve’ services concept – a shift towards more unified and customer-oriented services.

 Valmet is continuously improving its project management and project execution by training personnel and implementing a Valmet-wide project execution model.
-By focusing on improving project management and execution, Valmet is targeting to continuously improve gross profit.
+By focusing on improving project management and execution, Valmet is targeting continuous improvement of gross profit.

-Valmet has set a new long-term savings target for procurement.
-In order to decrease procurement costs, Valmet is increasingly focusing on design-to-cost and adding supplier involvement through supplier relationship management.
-Valmet has also set a new target for quality cost savings and is adding focus on root cause analysis of quality deviations.
-Valmet is continuing to adopt the Lean principles and methodology.
+Valmet has set a long-term savings target for procurement.
+In order to decrease procurement costs, Valmet is focusing on design-to-cost and adding supplier involvement through supplier relationship management.
+Valmet has also set a target for quality cost savings and is adding focus on root cause analysis of quality deviations.
+Furthermore, Valmet is continuing to adopt the Lean principles and methodology.

-Valmet is constantly focusing on new technologies and R&D in order to improve product cost competitiveness and performance.
-Additionally, Valmet is currently modernizing its ERP system, which will, once implemented, increase efficiency.
+Valmet is constantly focusing on new technologies and R&D to improve product cost competitiveness and performance.
+The renewal of Valmet’s ERP system will increase efficiency once implemented.

-Valmet has an extensive supply chain including around 8,500 active suppliers in over 50 countries.
-However, over half of our purchases come from Finland and Sweden when measured by supplier spend.
+Valmet has some 10,000 active direct suppliers from more than 50 countries.
+However, approximately half of our purchases come from Finland and Sweden when measured by supplier spend.
 Our purchases mainly comprise metals-based products and electronic components and services from suppliers in the pulp, paper and energy industries.

 To improve profitability, Valmet also focuses on procurement savings.
-These can be achieved by increased sourcing from cost-competitive countries, with an increased use of sub-contracting and by consolidating the shipment and warehouse network
+These can be achieved by increased sourcing from cost-competitive countries, increased use of sub-contracting, by strengthening innovative supplier co-operation, and by consolidating the shipment and warehouse network.